lavague-ai/LaVague/docs/docs/advanced/under-the-hood.md

 # LaVague: Under the Hood

-## Lavague-build
+## Lavague build

-The lavague-build command generates code for your actions and saves them to a file which can then be executed locally.
+The build command generates code for your actions and saves them to a file which can then be executed locally.

 > See the code in the `build()` method in init.py